Table of Contents

 Samuel Cicconi: A Life in Full – Christopher Cicconi

-A son traces his father’s journey from Navy hero to jazz aficionado, showing how choices, dreams, and consequences ripple across generations.
+A son traces his father’s journey -- Navy hero, orange grove owner, jazz aficionado, marine engineer -- showing how choices, dreams, and consequences ripple across the generations.

 pp. 29–44 · ~16–18 min read